 8. Template headings are missing

 WIN has three categories of abstract submissions.
 Each has a set of pre-defined headings and expected content.
-If you leave out a section heading and the corresponding content, it is difficult for peer reviewers to evaluate your abstract using the defined score sheet and likely to result in a poor score.
+If you leave out a section heading and the corresponding content, it is difficult for peer reviewers to evaluate your abstract using the defined score sheet and will likely result in a poor score.
 Provide reviewers with the categories and information they expect.
-Read the directions, believe the directions and follow the directions.
+Read the instructions, believe the instructions, follow the instructions.

 9. Grammatical errors and writing problems

 If your abstract is not easily understood by the reviewers due to grammar or writing issues, your submission will be rejected.
-Simply having a colleague proof-read your abstract will help to identify writing problems.
+Simply having a colleague proofread your abstract will help identify writing problems.
 Grammar issues, such as changes in tense, incomplete sentences, or poor word choice can be remedied with some pre-submission peer or mentor feedback.
-Another method that may help identify problems is to read your abstract aloud to yourself, this technique will frequently catch errors not apparent when reading.
+Another method that may help identify problems is to read your abstract aloud to yourself; this technique will frequently catch errors not apparent when reading.

 10. Jargon is confusing or undefined